lq782655835/electron-vue-template/README.md

 # electron-vue-template

-A complete electron project for client app
+A complete electron client project by electron-vue base on NETEASE AI TEAM STANDARD

 ## Compatibility